RizkyKhapidsyah/RizkyKhapidsyah/README.md

 #### Have a nice day.
-This is a large archive to store my various source code and programs and the source code of other developers (free license) for review and reference for building the system at a later time.
+This is a large archive to store my various source code and the source code of other developers (free license) for review and reference for building the system at a later time.